A Guide to the Cannes Lions Awards

 5. The entry is not speculative or conceptual advertising and has not been banned or withdrawn from the market.

-6. A duly authorised senior officer (CD, CEO or Chairperson) from the Entrant has given permission for the work to be entered.
+6. A duly authorised senior officer (CD, CEO or Chairperson) from the entrant has given permission for the work to be entered.

-8. There is no reference to your Company or any contributing creative Companies in any digital or physical materials (except in the case of self-promotion or if the reference existed in the original execution).
+8. There is no reference to your company or any contributing creative companies in any digital or physical materials (except in the case of self-promotion or if the reference existed in the original execution).

-9. The entry and/or digital or physical materials can be understood in English.
-For further information, click here.
+9. The entry, and/or digital or physical materials can be understood in English.
+For further information click here.

-10. You understand that if you withdraw your entry after 8 March 2024, you will not receive a refund.
+10. You understand that if you withdraw your entry after 5 March 2026, you will not receive a refund.
 Please see Part A of the Rules for more information on cancellations, refunds and withdrawals.

-11. If new results are collected after the entry has been paid for, we will only accept additional written information in the results section of the entry form on or before 11 April 2024.
+11. If new results are collected after the entry has been paid for, we will only accept additional written information in the results section of the entry form on or before 9 April 2026.

 13. By submitting an entry, you confirm that you own all applicable legal rights for all media included in your entry.

-15. By submitting an entry, you agree to pay the relevant entry fee.
+15. By submitting an entry you agree to pay the relevant entry fee.

 Where is your work eligible?

 1. What key elements do you focus on when describing your work?
 Is it the craft, the engagement or maybe the creative strategy?
-Identifying the root of your work will allow you to match it with the most appropriate Lion.
+Identifying the root of your work will allow you to match it with the most appropriate Award.

 2. What was the objective?
 What were you trying to achieve?
 Was there a particular element that really helped to deliver on that objective?
 Identifying the intention behind your work will help you when it comes to category selection.